What is cocaine?

 - Extreme hunger

-After the body is clean of cocaine, and other drugs or alcohol, the addict enters a counseling program.
-The goal of counseling is to help the addict understand the effects of cocaine use, confront issues that lead to drug use and learn ways to abstain from cocaine.
+After the patient has been medically stabilized from the effects of withdrawal from cocaine, and other drugs or alcohol, he or she enters the next phase of addiction treatment.
+This involves group participation, counseling, and, often, psychiatric evaluation and treatment.
+The goal of counseling is to help the addict understand the effects of cocaine use, face the issues that lead to drug use, and learn ways to stay away from cocaine.

-For referral to drug and alcohol treatment programs in your area, try using the Substance Abuse Treatment Facility Locator sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA): findtreatment.samhsa.gov .
+For referral to drug and alcohol treatment programs in your area, try the Behavioral Health Treatment Services Locator sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA): findtreatment.samhsa.gov .

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 12/23/2015...#4038